 \section{Introduction}

-Turbulent fluxes are the main driver of land-atmosphere and vegetation-atmosphere interactions \citep[e.g.][]{Baldocchi2003,Baldocchi2020}, and the standard technique for measuring them is eddy-covariance \citep[e.g.][]{Aubinet2012}.
-Strictly speaking, however, eddy-covariance is only the method used to calculate fluxes from high-frequency sonic and gas analyzer measurements of three-dimensional wind speed, temperature and trace gases, which enable in-depth analysis of turbulence characteristics. \\ To derive turbulent fluxes of sensible heat, latent heat, carbon dioxide or further trace gases from the high-frequency measurements, several software packages have been developed that offer a range of post-processing options for deriving vertical exchange between vegetation and atmosphere, most notably EddyPro \citep{EddyPro2017}.
-These software packages are well-tested and robust, leading to a high agreement of the derived turbulent fluxes \citep{Mauder2008,Fratini2014,Mammarella2016}, and have served as tools to generate regional or global flux products, e.g. within FLUXNET \citep{Pastorello2020} or the Integrated Carbon Observation System (ICOS). \\ However, recent scientific developments are moving towards studying turbulent fluxes in more complex heterogeneous environments \citep[e.g.][]{Rotach2025}, requiring a rethinking of common post-processing routines, which were typically developed for homogeneous flat terrain under idealized well-mixed turbulence conditions.
-For example, in highly heterogeneous environments, horizontal gradients at the interface of different surface types, e.g. between lake and forest or snow patches, can introduce lateral advective fluxes.
-Under wintertime stable conditions, turbulence can become intermittent and non-stationary influenced by non-local wave transport \citep[e.g.][]{Mahrt2014}, leading to notable low-frequency contributions to fluxes \citep[e.g.][]{Sievers2015,Pirk2017}.
-In these cases, the standard post-processing procedure to derive vertical fluxes based on 30 minutes averaging, might not be sufficient.
-Instead, post-processing and analysis steps of turbulence characteristics have to be linked in a re-evaluation cycle in order to adapt the post-processing methods to the specific site and environmental conditions.
-In this regard, it is also desirable that not only post-processing but also standard analysis routines are available in open-source software.
-Accordingly, software packages for selected applications of eddy-covariance data analysis have been developed, e.g. 'REddyProc' focusing on gap-filling and flux partitioning \citep{Wutzler2018} or 'bigleaf' for deriving physiological ecosystem properties from eddy-covariance data \citep{Knauer2018}. \\ Here, we expand on these recent advancements by introducing the open-source software package 'Reddy', which is built in a modular fashion enabling customized post-processing routines as well as performing several analysis steps, that help to determine suitable averaging times by characterizing turbulence properties through the combination of analyzing spectra, coherent structures, flux footprints and turbulence topology.
-Additionally, 'Reddy' also provides functions to treat output from numerical weather prediction systems, analyze it and use eddy-covariance measurements for model verification and development \citep{Mack2025}. \\ We first explain the package structure and the main analysis steps, including post-processing, calculation of turbulence diagnostics, and visualization of the results.
-Subsequently, we showcase parts of the package functionality for dual-site measurements in the alpine valley Finse (Southern Norway), for a measurement campaign at the boreal lake Langtjern (Southern Norway), and the permafrost peatland I\v{s}koras (Northern Norway).
-These sites are characterized by heterogeneous and changing surface conditions, meaning that analyzing turbulence characteristics requires a modular, step-by-step approach, which is precisely what 'Reddy' was specifically developed for.
+Turbulent fluxes are important drivers of land-atmosphere and vegetation-atmosphere interactions \citep[e.g.][]{Baldocchi2003,Baldocchi2020}, and the standard technique for measuring them is eddy-covariance (EC) \citep[e.g.][]{Aubinet2012}.
+Strictly speaking, however, EC is only the method used to calculate turbulent fluxes from high-frequency ultra-sonic anemometer and gas analyzer measurements of three-dimensional wind speed, temperature and trace gases, which also enable in-depth analysis of turbulence characteristics.
+To derive turbulent fluxes of sensible heat, latent heat, carbon dioxide or other trace gases from the high-frequency measurements, several software packages have been developed that offer a range of (post-)processing options for deriving vertical exchange between vegetation and atmosphere, most notably EddyPro \citep{EddyPro2017}.
+These software packages are well-tested and robust, leading to a high agreement of the derived turbulent fluxes \citep{Mauder2008,Fratini2014,Mammarella2016}, and have served as tools to generate regional or global flux products, e.g. within FLUXNET \citep{Pastorello2020} or the Integrated Carbon Observation System (ICOS).
+However, recent scientific developments are moving towards studying turbulent fluxes in more complex heterogeneous environments \citep[e.g.][]{Rotach2025,Stiperski2025}, which requires adapting common post-processing routines that were originally developed for homogeneous flat terrain under idealized well-mixed turbulence conditions -- as briefly summarized below.